AaronLiftig/Pykemon/README.md

 # Pykemon
 Python interpretation of Pokemon battles with extra features to make it more like the show.
+Includes Pokemon datasets.